diablobench/diablobench.github.io/README.md

-# Diablo
-Website of the Diablo blockchain benchmark

 Diablo is a benchmark to evaluate blockchain systems on the same ground.
 It was developed in a partnership between University of Sydney, the Swiss Federal Institute of Technology, Lausanne (EPFL). to evaluate blockchain and distributed ledger technologies when running realistic applications.